 An allowance is included for future retirements to elect to take 35% of the maximum additional tax-free cash up to HMRC limits for pre-April 2008 service and 68% of the maximum tax-free cash for post-April 2008 service.

-Impact of McCloud judgement
+Prior Year Re-statement and Impact of McCloud judgement

-The impact of this judgement has been included as a prior year adjustment, so is included in the liability at 31st March 2020.
+The impact of this judgement is included in the 2019/20 re-stated figures, so is included in the liability at 31 March 2020.

 Sensitivity analysis